President of the King's Privy Council for Canada: Role

-Under Prime Ministers Pierre Trudeau and Joe Clark the position was synonymous with that of government house leader.
-In 1989 the government house leader became a separate position and the president of the Privy Council became a largely honorary title (not unlike that of deputy prime minister of Canada) given to a senior minister in addition to other portfolios.
+Under prime ministers Pierre Trudeau and Joe Clark, the position was synonymous with that of government house leader.
+In 1989, the government house leader became a separate position and the president of the Privy Council became a largely honorary title (not unlike that of deputy prime minister of Canada) given to a senior minister in addition to other portfolios.
 From 1993 it has regularly been held by whoever holds the portfolio of minister of intergovernmental affairs.
 In the past decade the position has generally been seen to be the closest thing to a sinecure posting within the Cabinet.

-The current president of the Privy Council is Bill Blair.